 - you have flu-like symptoms

 - kidney problems.
-Kidney problems may get worse in people that already have kidney disease.
 Some people will have changes on blood tests for kidney function and need a lower dose of LOTREL.
 Call your doctor if you get swelling in your feet, ankles, or hands or unexplained weight gain.

 - more chest pain and heart attacks in people that already have severe heart problems.
 Get emergency help if you get worse chest pain or chest pain that does not go away.